Code-Institute-Submissions/2nd-milestone-project-coronavirus-report/assets/documentation/TESTING.md

 - Testing website compatibility on different browsers.
 - Testing responsiveness in different screen sizes.
 - Manually testing the functionality of the links.
-- Manually testing on Analytics page, checking all the charts renders in properly way.
+- Manually testing on Analytics page, checking that all the charts render in a proper way.
 - Manually testing on Contact Us page, checking the contact form is working correctly.

 ### Validating HTML, CSS and Javascript code.

-In order for the written code to meet all requirements, the following tests were performed.
+In order for the code to meet all requirements, the following tests were performed.

 #### HTML

-My HTML code was passed through the <a href="https://validator.w3.org/" target="_blank">W3C Markup Validation Service</a>.
+My HTML code has passed through the <a href="https://validator.w3.org/" target="_blank">W3C Markup Validation Service</a>.

-1. **Home Page *(index.html)***: This test did not produce any error, it only shows 2 warnings.
+1. **Home Page *(index.html)***: This test did not produce any error, it only show 2 warnings.

 ![ScreenShot1](/assets/testing-img/home-page-test.PNG)